 Abstract:

-Aiming at the case of using rubber particles and soil mixture for foundation backfill, its engineering performance may face the technical difficulties of increased settlement and insufficient bearing capacity.
-This paper proposes to use cement slurry for improvement.
-It adopts the resonant column test method to analyze the influence of rubber content, cement content, and peripheral pressure change on the dynamic characteristics of the composite soil body.
-The results show that rubber content, cement content and effective circumferential pressure are the main factors affecting the decay of normalized shear modulus ratio
+The use of rubber particles and soil mixture for foundation backfill poses a technical challenge in terms of engineering performance, including increased settlement and insufficient bearing capacity.
+This paper proposes the use of cement slurry to address these limitations.
+The resonant column test method was used to analyze the influence of changes in peripheral pressure and the rubber and cement content on the dynamic characteristics of the composite soil body.
+The results show that the rubber and cement content and effective circumferential pressure are the main factors affecting the decay of the normalized shear modulus ratio

 G/